 Lester Hicks is a former senior civil servant, and also holds a postgraduate degree in town planning.
 In his final post at the former Department for Communities and Local Government he was Deputy Director of Planning responsible for planning policy and ministerial casework in England on natural resources and the environment.
 Earlier in his career he held various posts dealing with aspects of private housing and home ownership, and as Private Secretary to the Housing and Local Government Ministers.

 He has a Southwark connection through his wife, who worked for a charity in the Borough and is descended from Irish immigrants who came to Bermondsey in the late 19th century.

 Lester joined the Board in 2015 and sits on the Site Development Committee.

-Tim is a Trustee of Southwark Charities and is a Trustee of six other charities – he is Chair of the Newcomen Collett Educational Foundation, Chair of the St George the Martyr Charity, as well as being a Trustee of the Wakefield and Tetley Trust.
-Tim is Treasurer and is a PCC member of St James Church in Bermondsey, which is where he lives, and is Parish Clerk of St George the Martyr, Borough.
+Tim is a Trustee and Chair of Finance of Southwark Charities.
+He is Chair of both the Newcomen Collett Educational Foundation and of the St George the Martyr Charity.
+He is also Chair of Finance of the Wakefield & Tetley Trust.
+Tim is a PCC member of St James Church in Bermondsey, which is where he lives, and is Parish Clerk of St George the Martyr, Borough.